Utah-CS3550-Fall-2023/assignments/README.md

 * [Homework 5 (Permissions)](hw5.md) \
   Due 17 Nov and 24 Nov.
 * [Homework 6 (JavaScript)](hw6.md) \
-  Currently a draft, to be released on 27 Nov. \
   Due 1 Dec and 8 Dec.

 You can see draft assignments by choosing them from the file list